alephdata/followthemoney/README.md

 This will create a new patch release and upload a distribution of it.
 If the changes are more significant, you can run `bumpversion` with the `minor` or `major` arguments.

+## Docs

+When the schema is updated, please update the docs, ideally including the diagrams.

+For the RDF namespace run `make namespace`.